-A broad overview of two distinct approaches for component integrity evaluation has been presented.
-A complete integrity assessment exercise on any equipment is no doubt going to be expensive and time taking.
-Therefore, for convenience the entire exercise is divided into three levels .
-Level I looks at the past operating conditions in the light of the minimum specified material property data currently available.
-As mentioned earlier, often the design is based on a relatively short term material database.
+A broad overview of two distinct approaches for remaining life assessment of engineering components has been presented.
+A complete life assessment exercise on any equipment is no doubt going to be expensive and time taking.
+Therefore, for convenience the entire exercise is divided into three levels [1].
+Level I, looks at the past operating conditions in the light of the minimum specified material property data currently available.
+As mentioned earlier, often the design is based on a relatively short-term material database.
 Reassessment may therefore exhibit additional remaining life.